Skip to main content

 A TSI in the eutrophic range signals a lake doing what nutrient-loaded waters do — supporting an active algal community at the cost of clear water.
 Little Sauk Lake reaches 29 ft at its deepest point — typical for Minnesota mid-sized lakes, with seasonal stratification but limited cold-water refuge.
 Little Sauk Lake covers 277 acres alongside 4.0 miles of shoreline — a mid-sized water that supports a working fishery without being so large that conditions diverge between basins.
 Little Sauk Lake ranks 16 of 17 in Todd County — at the lower end of the locally monitored distribution.

 Zebra mussel presence at Little Sauk Lake means the lake's clarity numbers carry an asterisk — filtered water is not the same as nutrient-poor water.
-The fishery includes walleye alongside the lake's other 17 documented species — a notable draw for Minnesota anglers.
+The fishery includes walleye among the lake's 17 documented species — a notable draw for Minnesota anglers.
 A documented public access point at Little Sauk Lake makes the lake usable for shore fishing, paddle craft, and trailered boats.
 Ice-out has been recorded 7 times at Little Sauk Lake, with a median around Apr 15.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2020-09-10.
 Grade methodology: LakeGrade methodology.